MicrosoftDocs/dynamics365smb-docs/business-central/inventory-manage-inventory.md

 To enhance your overview of items and to help you find them, you can categorize items and give them attributes to search and sort by.

 > [!NOTE]
 > The physical handling of items is referred to as warehouse activities.
-Laern more at [Warehouse Management](warehouse-manage-warehouse.md).
+Learn more at [Warehouse Management Overview](design-details-warehouse-management.md).

 Planning for items to fulfill demand is covered as part of supply planning functionality.
 Learn more at [Planning](production-planning.md).